orionrobots/orionrobots.github.io/wiki/machina_speculatrix.md

 title: William Grey Walter - Machina Speculatrix
 date: 2009-11-10 07:51:15
 ---
-These robots were built as learning platform by the late <a class="wiki" href="/wiki/william_grey_walter.html" title="William Grey Walter">William Grey Walter</a> in the 1940s.
+These robots were built as learning platform by the late <a href="/wiki/william_grey_walter.html" title="William Grey Walter">William Grey Walter</a> in the 1940s.

 <img class="img-responsive" src="/galleries/gallery-1-common-images/52-machinaspeculatrix.jpg" alt="Extract from the Festival Of Britain catalog Courtesy of The University of Berkeley, California"/>